-Where it is necessary to achieve a given vibration acceleration response on the test item, adjust the acoustic test spectrum to achieve the required response which may be monitored at either a single point or as the average from multiple monitoring points.
-Refer to method 514.5 for further guidance.
+Where it is necessary to achieve a given vibration acceleration response on the test item, adjust the acoustic test spectrum to achieve the required response that may be monitored at either a single point or as the average from multiple monitoring points.
+Refer to Method 514.6 for further guidance.